jjdblast/bigdata-pipeline_wiki/Start-Docker.md

 # Installing Docker
 * We have not yet upgraded to Docker 1.8.
 * boot2docker + Docker 1.7 works for now, so we're sticking with it in the short-term.
-* **If you have been provided a USB with Docker and the Docker image, please follow [these](https://github.com/fluxcapacitor/pipeline/wiki/Install-Docker-and-Load-the-Docker-Image-from-USB) instructions.**
+**If you have been provided a USB with Docker and the Docker image, please follow [these](https://github.com/fluxcapacitor/pipeline/wiki/Install-Docker-and-Load-the-Docker-Image-from-USB) instructions.**

 ### MacOS X and Windows
 * Download and install boot2docker v1.7.1 for MacOS X from [here](https://github.com/boot2docker/osx-installer/releases/tag/v1.7.1) or Windows from [here](https://github.com/boot2docker/windows-installer/releases/tag/v1.7.1)
-* This will install everything including VirtualBox, boot2docker, and Docker
+**This will install everything including VirtualBox, boot2docker, and Docker**
 * Initialize and start the boot2docker VM that contains the Docker daemon as follows:
-** If you are planning to run a large-memory or large-disk Docker Container, you may want to bump up `--memory` and `--disksize`
+**If you are planning to run a large-memory or large-disk Docker Container, you may want to bump up `--memory` and `--disksize`**
 ```
-local-macosx$ boot2docker --memory=8192 --disksize=20000 init
+local-macosx-or-windows$ boot2docker --memory=8192 --disksize=20000 init
-local-macosx$ boot2docker up
+local-macosx-or-windows$ boot2docker up
 ```

 ### Linux
-* Run the Docker installation script downloaded from `get.docker.com`
+* Run the Docker installation script downloaded from `get.docker.com` **This will install everything you need to run Docker on Linux**
 ```
 local-linux$ wget -qO- https://get.docker.com/ | sh
 ```